stoplightio/elements/CONTRIBUTING.md

 yarn
 # Build Elements itself
 yarn build
+# Copy the contents of predefined example application and make it use the local build
+yarn copy:react-cra
 # Build the chosen example (sub `react-cra` for any other example repo)
 yarn build:react-cra
 # Run the example and the test suite against it
 yarn e2e:run:react-cra
 ```
+> **Note**: You only need to run `yarn copy:$INTEGRATION-NAME` once after you clone the Elements repo.

 #### Run the tests manually